solidusio/edgeguides/README.md

 There's nothing special to do here: this website is published via Cloudflare Pages.
 All PRs generate a preview environment, and all commits to `main` will cause the main site to be rebuilt.

+## Contributing

+To organize the documentation and make it more usable, the guides follow the [Diátaxis](https://diataxis.fr/) framework.
+If you are planning on making significant contributions, we strongly recommend getting familiar with Diátaxis' taxonomy and conventions.